MDHetrick/UFOs/README.md

 ## Summary
 **Design Drawbacks**

-One drawback of this design is that it is case sensitive, so if a user capitalizes differently, the the terms will not populate.
+One drawback of this design is that it is case sensitive, so the results will not populate if a user capitalizes differently.

 **Recommendations for Development**
 - Partial text search: it would be beneficial to add a partial search match.